A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Introduction

 \section{Introduction}

 The International Classification of Diseases (ICD) was created in 1893, when a French doctor named Jacques Bertillon named 179 categories of causes of death.
 It has been revised every ten years since then and has become an important standard for information exchange in the health care sector.
-Importantly, it is endorsed by the World Health Organisation (WHO) and it has been adopted widely by physicians and other health care providers for reimbursement, storage and retrieval of diagnostic information.
+Importantly, it has been endorsed by the World Health Organisation (WHO) and has been widely adopted by physicians and other health care providers for reimbursement, storage and retrieval of diagnostic information.

-ICD coding is a complex process where clinical coders have to consult multiple sources and navigate through these sources to identify the right codes to use.
-The label space is very large, with over 15,000 codes in the ICD-9 taxonomy.
-The more recent ICD-10-CM/PCS has over 140,000 codes combined.
-(World Health Organisation, 2016).

-The diagnosis descriptions written by clinicians and the textual descriptions of ICD codes are written in quite different styles even if they refer to the same disease.
-Dealing with the clinical text is challenging as it includes irrelevant information, has an informal tone, does not necessarily follow correct grammatical conventions and contains a large medical vocabulary.
-On the other hand, the definitions of ICD codes are formally and precisely worded.
+ICD coding is the process of assigning ICD codes to a patient's condition.
+This, however, is an extremely complex process for several reasons: \begin{itemize} \item The label space of codes is large with over 15,000 codes in the ICD-9 taxonomy and 140,000 in the ICD-10-CM/PCS taxonomy.
+Furthermore, the codes are organised in a hierarchical structure where the top-level codes represent generic disease categories and the bottom-level codes represent more specific diseases. \item In order to determine which codes to apply to a patient, a large amount of patient data, spread across different sources needs to be navigated and analysed.